mduboef/TikTokDeckMaker/README.md

 # TikTokDeckMaker

-Turns csv data from TikTok Ads Manager into perfomance deck for brands.
+Turns csv exported from TikTok Ads Manager and produces perfomance decks for client visibility.

 For use by Creatorly / Mammoth Media Inc.